-21 SSA 701, Communicating Key Audit Matters in the Independent Auditor's Report statements-the purpose of which is to provide owners (or similar stakeholders) with information on matters presented in the special purpose financial statements-are considered to be annual reports for the purpose of SSA 720 (Revised).
-In the case of financial statements prepared using a special purpose framework, the term "similar stakeholders" includes the specific users whose financial information needs are met by the design of the special purpose framework used to prepare the special purpose financial statements.
+21 SSA 701, Communicating Key Audit Matters in the Independent Auditor's Report prepared using a special purpose framework, the term "similar stakeholders" includes the specific users whose financial information needs are met by the design of the special purpose framework used to prepare the special purpose financial statements.
 When the auditor determines that the entity plans to issue such a report, the requirements in SSA 720 (Revised) apply to the audit of the special purpose financial statements.

-22 SSA 700 (Revised), paragraph 31
+SSA 700 (Revised), paragraph 31

-23 SSA 720 (Revised), The Auditor's Responsibilities Relating to Other Information
+SSA 720 (Revised), The Auditor's Responsibilities Relating to Other Information